 \subsection{Control System}

+\Ac{artiq}~\cite{bourdeauducq_2016_51303, Kasprowicz:20} is a real-time control software solution that uses a hardware accelerator model of execution for quantum computing programs.
+The program can be offloaded to specialized hardware components allowing for greater efficiency as compared to running the program on a general purpose \ac{cpu} alone.
+In the case of \ac{artiq}, this specialized hardware component is a \ac{fpga} board optimized for real-time execution.
 For the device-level compilation pipeline, we use an \ac{artiq} based control system~\cite{dax} to write and execute \ac{qci} programs.
-It is a modular control software framework that builds upon \ac{artiq}~\cite{bourdeauducq_2016_51303, Kasprowicz:20}. \ac{artiq} is a real-time control software solution that uses a hardware accelerator model of execution for quantum computing programs.
-The program can be offloaded to specialized hardware components allowing for greater efficiency as compared to running the program on a general purpose \ac{cpu} alone.
-In the case of \ac{artiq}, this specialized hardware component is an \ac{fpga} board optimized for real-time precision.
+This control system is a modular software framework that builds upon \ac{artiq}.

 An \ac{artiq} program typically consists of 2 parts - \emph{host} and \emph{kernel}.
 The \emph{host} refers to the part of the program executed on a classical machine, which we refer to as the \ac{cpu}.
 The \emph{kernel} is performed on the real-time control \ac{fpga} board responsible for managing instructions on the quantum computer, which we refer to as the \ac{qpu}.
 For example, a classical optimizer is part of the host block while the real-time execution is defined in the kernel block of the program.
 The kernel is compiled to binary files to be run on the \ac{qpu} using \ac{artiq}'s compiler.
 The program on the \ac{cpu} communicates with the \ac{qpu} over an Ethernet connection.